MicrosoftDocs/cloud-adoption-framework/docs/scenarios/oracle-iaas/index.md

 When customers choose the relevant Oracle on Azure solution for their specific computing tasks, there will also need to be considerations for following the [Cloud Adoption Framework](/azure/cloud-adoption-framework/overview) to prepare decision makers and central IT for successful cloud adoption.

-### High-level Oracle landing zone architecture for Oracle on Azure Virtual Machines
+### Landing zone architecture for Oracle on Azure Virtual Machines

 The following diagram is a conceptual reference architecture that shows the critical design areas in an Oracle on Azure IaaS landing zone implementation.